Calpers: bankrupt San Bernardino has more cash than first admitted

 After the hearing, Lubic told Reuters he had based the $26.8 million figure on a legal declaration made last month about the city's finances by Michael Busch, a financial consultant who has been hired by the city to manage the bankruptcy.

-"There are materially different numbers that are coming out [from the city]," Lubic told the judge.
+"There are materially different numbers that are coming out," Lubic told the judge.
 "Calpers believes there is sufficient cash to pay Calpers and its other administrative claims."

 Calls to San Bernardino's city manager and the city attorney's office were not immediately returned.